bkammerling/ubuild-jekyll/wunder_collections/_clients/blueduck.md

   is “Micromobility, Southern style.”
 Blue Duck, in partnership with Wunder Mobility, delivers micrmobility to smaller cities across the country.
 company_url: https://www.flyblueduck.com/
-shared_vision: "Blue Duck and Wunder Mobility’s shared vision is to bring micromobility and shared mobility \Lto all different markets."
+description: "Blue Duck and Wunder Mobility’s shared vision is to bring micromobility and shared mobility \Lto all different markets."
 show_stats: false
 stats: []